 Tour groups, orientation classes and group use of Old Central can be arranged at the museum office, or by calling (405) 744-2828.
-(Classes are not charged and education related groups are given preferential rates.)
+(Classes are not charged and education-related groups are given preferential rates.
+OSU groups are not charged for use during regular museum hours; they are charged for usage for other times.)
 Museum hours are 9:00 a.m. to 5:00 p.m.
 Tuesday through Friday, and 10:00 a.m. to 4:00 p.m.
 Saturday; closed Sunday, Monday, and state holidays.
 (Home football game day hours are adjusted according to game time.)
 Donations of \$1.00 per adult and 50 cents per child are requested, but not mandatory; any amount helps keep the museum open.
 Larger donations are always appreciated; tax verification provided on request.